Ghabrana Nahi Hai

-Ghabrana Nahi Hai (English: You shouldn't worry) is a 2022 Pakistani action comedy film directed by Saqib Khan, who also wrote it with Mohsin Ali.
+Ghabrana Nahi Hai (English: You shouldn't worry) is a 2022 Pakistani action comedy film directed by Saqib Khan, who also co-wrote the script with Mohsin Ali.
 Produced by Jamil Baig under JB Films and Hassan Zia under Mastermind Production, it stars Saba Qamar and Zahid Ahmed.
 It was released on Eid al-Fitr, 3 May 2022, by Geo Films.

 Premise

 Being an only child to her father, Zubeda was raised more like a son to be an empowered woman.
 She wants justice for her father, and seeks help from officer Sikandar.
 However, she gets trapped in a love triangle with him and her cousin.